Laurie M. Tisch Loan Repayment Assistance Program 2022

 What kinds of loans may be included in the computation of indebtedness?

 All documented undergraduate and graduate educational student loans (except personal loans from family or friends) in active repayment status are included.
-These student loan types include Stafford, Graduate PLUS, Consolidated, Perkins, Private (Alternative), Refinanced, and Institutional.
+These student loan types include Federal (see below regarding the current federal suspension - which encompasses Stafford, Graduate PLUS, Consolidated), Perkins, Private (Alternative), Refinanced, and Institutional.
 Eligible loan types must be officially considered a "student loan".
 Loans that have been refinanced by home equity loans, non-student loan bank loans, or family/parent loans, are not eligible for LRAP assistance!

 Do I need to reapply for LRAP funding each year?